NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 #### Overview

 Several versions of the Python interpreter are available on Nix, as well as a high amount of packages.
-The attribute `python` refers to the default interpreter, which is currently CPython 2.7.
+The attribute `python3` refers to the default interpreter, which is currently CPython 3.8.
+The attribute `python` refers to CPython 2.7 for backwards-compatibility.
 It is also possible to refer to specific versions, e.g. `python38` refers to CPython 3.8, and `pypy` refers to the default PyPy interpreter.